S. Andrew Josephson, MD

 The authors found that both routine and adaptive DBS improved the motor scores of the patients compared with baseline.
 However, in the blind assessments, the improvement with adaptive DBS was 30.5% greater than that seen with standard, continuous DBS (p = .005).
 This effect was maintained if rigidity was excluded from the scored assessments, as this examination finding can be difficult to judge via videotape.
 Random stimulation also was found to be significantly inferior to the adaptive DBS protocol.

 Adaptive DBS also resulted in a significant energy savings, potentially extending battery life and reducing side effects of stimulation.
-The mean total energy delivered with adaptive DBS was significantly less than that needed for continuous DBS (< .0001), and over the entire block of stimulation, adaptive DBS was only “on” for 44.2% of the time.
+The mean total energy delivered with adaptive DBS was significantly less than that needed for continuous DBS (p < .0001), and over the entire block of stimulation, adaptive DBS was only “on” for 44.2% of the time.
 As the paradigm progressed, less and less “on” stimulation time was needed.

 This intriguing study follows a recent trend where brain-computer interfaces are being used to more finely tune settings of various types of interventions and tailor them to an individual patient’s physiology.
 The results in this very small proof-of-concept study are impressive.
 Improved motor outcomes were observed while at the same time the strategy used substantially less energy.
 Although other confirmatory studies are certainly needed, the future of DBS brain-computer interface for treatment of Parkinson’s disease appears to be bright.
 Fonte: MedScape.